mzazon/awesome-cloud-projects/azure/enterprise-cost-governance-dashboard/enterprise-cost-governance-dashboard.md

    echo "✅ Cost Management API integration configured with proper permissions"
    ```

    The Logic App now has the necessary permissions to access Cost Management APIs and query cost data across subscriptions.
-This integration enables automated cost analysis and threshold monitoring that drives the governance workflows.
+This integration enables automated cost analysis and threshold monitoring that drives the governance workflows using the latest API version.

 5. **Create Action Groups for Cost Alert Notifications**: